jp066/Clone_instagram/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+---

+### About

+This is my first Flutter project, created as part of an academic assignment to redesign the user interface of an existing app.
+My team chose Instagram as the app to "clone."
+This project aims to replicate the visual design and user experience of Instagram using Flutter.